 Despite best efforts, it has happened to the best of us.
 Nine p.m. rolls around, and a child casually lets it slip that they have a project due in the morning.
 Rather than a frantic drive to a store in pajamas, be prepared.

-At the beginning of the school year, toss some extra items into your shopping cart that are useful in situations like this.
+At the beginning of the school year, toss some extra, useful items into your shopping cart.
 Have a stash of supplies on hand like poster board, markers, glue sticks, and construction paper.
 Tissues and hand sanitizer for the winter months are other items that are great to have on hand.

 While it can seem daunting to implement change, it is worth it.
 With a little extra effort, everyone will be set up for A-plus success!